Phishing Attack Statistics 2026: Reasons to Lose Sleep Over

 Credential theft is the gateway to bigger attacks

-Phishing is the #1 method for accsessing credentials, especially for cloud platforms like Microsoft 365 and Google Workspace.
+Phishing is the #1 method for accessing credentials, especially for cloud platforms like Microsoft 365 and Google Workspace.
 Attackers use fake login pages to make you think you're logging into the real thing, giving them easy access to sensitive data.

 Ransomware & phishing: a dangerous duo